JordanGuinn/QueueDemo/README.md

 Java(TM) SE Runtime Environment (build 1.8.0_60-b27)
 Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)
 ```
-It's as simple as that!
+Easy!
 Now we're ready to run the application.

 ## Executing the Program

-Building and executing your standard Java application generally involves compiling all of the program's Java files into corresponding ".class" files, and then bringing all those generated class files into a single executable JAR.
-However, for the sake of simplicity, I've gone ahead and done all that for you.

-As a result, once you've successfully cloned/downloaded the contents of this repository, running the program is simply a matter of locating and executing said jarfile.
-From the root directory of the project:
+Building a basic Java application typically involves:
+1. Compiling all of the application's Java files into corresponding `.class` files.
+2. Collapsing all those generated `.class` files into a single executable `JAR`, complete with a corresponding MANIFEST.

+For the sake of simplicity and expediency, I've preemptively done all that for you.

+In order to execute this program, you'll first need to download and unzip this repo.
+Then, from the root directory of the project:

 ```
 cd out/artifacts/Producer_Consumer_jar/